t0m-m/AquaSOS---Self-Inflating-Buoy/README.md

 **AquaSOS** is an intelligent rescue buoy designed to provide immediate flotation and rapid localization of a person in distress in water.
 The system is intended for deployment from aerial or surface drones, as well as for use as a modern safety device on ships and yachts.

-The project is developed as a **group engineering project by 3rd-year students of Electronics and Telecommunications at the Faculty of Electronics, Telecommunications and Informatics (ETI), Gdańsk University of Technology**.
+The project is developed as a **group engineering project by 3rd-year students of Electronics and Telecommunications at the Faculty of Electronics, Telecommunications and Informatics (ETI), Gdańsk University of Technology** in collaboration with **AREX Automation and Measurement Devices Plant Sp. z o. o.** from Gdynia.

 <img width="1536" height="1024" alt="Moduł elektroniki i pompowania (1)" src="https://github.com/user-attachments/assets/1452dce4-ea21-411a-8c91-0cca15186130" />
 Important Note: This image is AI generated and is just for demonstration purposes.
 The final version may look different, but the functionality and the idea remains the same.